 The Worst Guilty Pleasure Snacks

 We're just going to go ahead and say it—no one is immune to a snack craving.
 It happens to everyone, just about every day.
 There is nothing wrong with turning to a pick-me-up during the day in-between your main meals to keep you going.
 You do want to make sure you're choosing the right kind of snacks.
-And there are some that just don't make the cut.
+And there are some that just don't make the cut to be eating regularly.

 Specifically, it's those guilty pleasure snacks that are just bad news.

 We've rounded up the biggest offenders so you can make a smarter choice when it comes time to indulge in that mid-day snack.
 Below is a breakdown of the guilty pleasure snacks that just aren't worth it.
 And for more of what you should be eating, check out The 7 Healthiest Foods to Eat Right Now.

 Candy—Sour Patch Kids

 It's no secret that candy really doesn't provide any nutritional value to your daily diet, as much as you might not want to admit it.
 The issue is that it's very easy to eat more than the recommended serving size.
-And even then, there's a good chance you'll be consuming too much added sugar, and added sugar is not your friend, as it's been linked to an increased risk of heart disease.
+And even then, there's a good chance you'll be consuming far too much added sugar, and added sugar is not your friend, as it's been linked to an increased risk of heart disease.

 Anyone who has ever eaten a Sour Patch kid knows it's nearly impossible to just eat one or two as they're just so small.
 One serving alone has more than 20 grams of sugar—you can just imagine how much is in a whole pack!

 Chocolate Bars—3 Musketeers

 While dark chocolate is known for its health benefits, the same can't be said for milk chocolate.
-According to a study in American Journal of Clinical Nutrition, researchers found that eating it can cause you to pack on the pounds, as it was the one food associated with the highest energy density—which means the most with weight gain.
+According to a study in the American Journal of Clinical Nutrition, researchers found that eating it can cause you to pack on the pounds, as it was the one food associated with the highest energy density—which means the most with weight gain.